har-in-air/ESP8266_ARDUINO_AP_OTA/README.md

 Go back to the Arduino sketch.
 In the loop() method, enable the code to blink the led by changing #if 0 to #if 1.
 Now select the Arduino menu "Sketch->Export compiled Binary".
 This will compile the code and then export the compiled binary file to your Arduino sketch folder.

-Go back to the ota server webpage, select the binary file, and hit upload.
+Go back to the ota server webpage, clock on "Choose file", and select the new binary file in your sketch folder.

 ![Screenshot](docs/scr4.png)

+After uploading the file, select the update button.

 ![Screenshot](docs/scr5.png)

-Now select the update button.
 You'll eventually see an acknowledgement of upload success, and the new firmware should start running and you will see the led blinking.